-MSU Billings The mission of Montana State University Billings is to assure that all members of the university community reach their individual potential.
-MSU Billings provides a university experience characterized by: Excellent Teaching; Support for Individual Learning; Engagement in Civic Responsibility; Intellectual, Cultural, Social & Economic Community Enhancement.
+MSU Billings’ mission is to assure that all members of the university community reach their individual potential.
+MSU Billings provides a university experience characterized by: excellent teaching; Support for individual learning; Engagement in civic responsibility; Intellectual, cultural, social & economic community enhancement.

-MSU-Northern, a teaching institution, serves a diverse student population by providing liberal arts, professional and technical education programs ranging from certificates through master’s degrees.
-The university promotes a student centered and culturally enriched environment endorsing lifelong learning, personal growth and responsible citizenship.
-The university partners with a variety of community and external entities to enhance collaborative learning, provide applied research opportunities, stimulate economic development and expand student learning experiences.
+MSU-Northern, a teaching institution, serves a diverse student population by providing liberal arts, professional, and technical education programs ranging from certificates to master’s degrees.
+The university promotes a student-centered and culturally enriched environment endorsing lifelong learning, personal growth, and responsible citizenship.
+The university partners with a variety of community and external entities to enhance collaborative learning, provide applied research opportunities, stimulate economic development, and expand student learning experiences.

 Montana Technological University’s mission is to meet the changing needs of society by supplying knowledge and education through a strong undergraduate curriculum augmented by research, graduate education, and service.

 The University of Montana pursues academic excellence as demonstrated by the quality of curriculum and instruction, student performance, and faculty professional accomplishments.
 The University accomplishes this mission, in part, by providing unique educational experiences through the integration of the liberal arts, graduate study, and professional training with international and interdisciplinary emphases.
-The University also educates competent and humane professionals and informed, ethical, and engaged citizens of local and global communities; and provides basic and applied research, technology transfer, cultural outreach, and service benefiting the local community, region, State, nation and the world.
+The University also educates competent and humane professionals, as well as, informed, ethical, and engaged citizens of local and global communities; And provides basic and applied research, technology transfer, cultural outreach, and service benefiting the local community, region, state, nation and the world.

-The University of Montana Western educates undergraduate students through immersive practices in their field of study, strives for continuous improvement, and achieves evidence-supported learning and achievement outcomes, transforming students and the greater community through experiential teaching and civic, environmental, and multicultural engagement.
+The University of Montana Western educates undergraduate students through immersive practices in their field of study, strives for continuous improvement, and achieves evidence-supported learning and achievement outcomes, in order to transform students and the greater community through experiential teaching and civic, environmental, and multicultural engagement.